hasgeek/events/_reactfoo_events/2018-react-0to100-delhi.md

     # Who is this workshop for?

-    This workshop is for developers who have an understanding of javascript, looking to get started with React or moving from a different framework like angular, ember, etc.
+    This workshop is for developers who have an understanding of javascript, looking to get started with React or moving from a different framework like ANGULAR, EMBER, etc.

     # Requirements